Pheona

 Pheona or Pheena is a village in the northwestern Rohilkhand region of Uttar Pradesh state of India.
 It is located in the administrative district of Bijnor Spelling Feena, Funa, Phuna, Phoona, also may appear in some old records.

-Pheona is a large and important village of district Bijnor.
 The distance of Pheona from the district headquarters is about 50 kilometers.
-It has a population of about 12000.
 Pheona is surrounded by a metalled road from all sides.
 Uttarapath, one of the three biggest routes of the early Vedic period, passed through here.
 Currently the State High Way 77 passes through Pheona.

 History

 According to the records kept by the families of this 320-year-old village, it was settled by two soldiers who were part of the armada assembled on the request of king of Haridwar.
 He had sent out a request various kingdoms of now Rajasthan to settle a complaint made by holy men staying in tarai jungles and nearby, the rishi-muni and sages were troubled by rohilla soldiers out for hunt in the forest.
 The soldiers used to disturb the havan fire, using it to cook the kill etc. The two soldiers probably came from Alwar.
 The village, also spelled as Pheena, used to be very important till mid 70s as it was the only one in the area with about 11 small scale sugar factories (crushers), an inter college i.e. a school till 12th.
-The villagers, did not allow for dispensary or a police station because of their strange belief that these bring trouble.
-Until now there is none and they have to travel out for them.
-The village head was often invited by British officials for judicial Bar duties as well, the last village head, also a decedent of the settlers, was Chaudhary Ramswaroop, his house, bearing his name Shri Ram Bhawan still houses the family of his younger son, martyred Inspector Hariraj Singh, now his daughters stay there.
-His first son Dr Mahipal Singh stayed in the village.
-Grandson of Shri Ramswaroop Shri Virendra Singh Chauhan was the first engineer of village.
-His great grandson Group Captain Akhilesh Chauhan is the first pilot of the village, which is matter of pride for the village.
+The village head was often invited by British officials for judicial Bar duties as well.